ignotus87/mushroom-inspector-registry/README.md

 # mushroom-inspector-registry
-Parsed form of the Goverment Office's registry Excel file containing the data of all Hungarian mushroom inspectord
+Parsed form of the Goverment Office's registry Excel file containing the data of all Hungarian mushroom inspectors